ko1eda/learning-kubernetes/readme.md

 # Notes I took while setting up my first self-managed Kubernetes cluster
+> Note: I have included a deploy script in ./kubernetes/scripts that can be used to easily build and tear down your cluster based on the flags that you pass into it.
+Checkout the readme file in that directory.

 .
 .
 .

 ## Setting up Kubernetes on Digital Ocean using Kubeadm
 ## Requirements for kubeadm
 + One or more machines running a deb/rpm-compatible OS, for example Ubuntu or CentOS